Height pairings for algebraic cycles on the product of a curve and a surface

-By Proposition \ref{prop-000}, we can also compute the projection of $\gamma$ to the subspace $\Pic^0(C)\odot \NS (S)_0$ with respect to an orthonormal base $h_i$ with coefficient in $\BR$ in the sense $\pair{h_i, h_j}_\NS=-\delta _{ij}$:
+By Proposition \ref{prop-000}, we can also compute the projection of $\gamma$ to the subspace $\Pic^0(C)\boxtimes \NS (S)_0$ with respect to an orthonormal base $h_i$ with coefficient in $\BR$ in the sense $\pair{h_i, h_j}_\NS=-\delta _{ij}$:

-Thus Beilinson's Hodge index conjecture implies the following inequality:
+Thus, Beilinson's Hodge index conjecture implies the following inequality:

 \begin{remark}[Correspondences and arithmetic GGP] We can define a family of cycles $t_*\gamma$ indexed by elements by rigid $t\in \Ch^3(X\times X)_\rig$ as defined in Remark \ref{rem-fc}.
-When $f: C\lra S$ is an embedding of a Shimura curve into a Shimura surface, and $\xi$, $\eta$ are Hodge classes, our construction of height pairings $\pair{t_*\gamma, t_*\gamma }_\BB$ gives an unconditional formulation of the arithmetic Gan--Gross--Prasad conjecture \cite{GGP, Zh18, Zh19} which relates the heights of these cycles to the derivative of $L$-series.
-In the triple product case, $f$ is the diagonal embedding $\Delta: C\lra S=C\times C$, this was already been studied in Gross--Kudla \cite{GK}, and in our recent work \cite{YZZ}.
-In general case, we take Hecke eigen forms $f\in \Gamma (C, \Omega _C^1)_\BC$ and $g\in \Gamma (S, \Omega _S^2)_\BC$ for some embedding $K\lra \BC$, and Hecke operators $t$ with complex coefficients whose action on $\Gamma (X, \Omega _X^3)_\BC$ is an idempotent with image $\BC fg$.
-Then by GGP conjecture, $\pair{t_*\gamma, t_*\gamma}_\BB$ will be related to the derivative of certain Rankin--Selberg $L$-series $L(\pi_f\times \pi_g, s)$ at its center of symmetry.
-Here is a simple example: take $B$ an indefinite quaternion algebra over $\BQ$ (could be $M_2(\BQ)$), and $F$ a real quadratic field embedded in $B$.
+When $f: C\lra S$ is an embedding of a Shimura curve into a Shimura surface, and $\xi$, $\eta$ are Hodge classes, our construction of height pairings $\pair{t_*\gamma, t_*\gamma }_\BB$ gives an unconditional formulation of the arithmetic Gan--Gross--Prasad conjecture \cite{GGP, Zh18, Zh19} which relates the heights of these cycles to the derivative of the $L$-series.
+In the triple product case, $f$ is the diagonal embedding $\Delta: C\lra S=C\times C$, already studied in Gross--Kudla \cite{GK}, and in our recent work \cite{YZZ}.
+In the general case, we take Hecke eigenforms $\alpha\in \Gamma (C, \Omega _C^1)_\BC$ and $\beta\in \Gamma (S, \Omega _S^2)_\BC$ for some embedding $K\lra \BC$, and Hecke operators $t$ with complex coefficients whose action on $\Gamma (X, \Omega _X^3)_\BC$ is an idempotent with image $\BC \alpha\beta$.
+Then, by GGP conjecture, $\pair{t_*\gamma, t_*\gamma}_\BB$ will be related to the derivative of certain Rankin--Selberg $L$-series $L(\pi_\alpha\times \pi_\beta, s)$ at its center of symmetry.
+Here is a simple example: take $B$, an indefinite quaternion algebra over $\BQ$ (could be $M_2(\BQ)$), and $F$, a real quadratic field embedded in $B$.
 Let $\CO_B$ be a maximal order of $B$ containing $\CO_F$.
-Then we have the Hilbert moduli surface $S$ parameterizing abelian surfaces $A$ with an action by $\CO_F$ with some level structure, and Shimura curve $C$ inside $S$ parameterizing abelian surfaces with an action by $\CO_B$. \end{remark}
+Then we have the Hilbert moduli surface $S$ parameterizing polarized abelian surfaces $A$ with action by $\CO_F$ with some level structure, and the Shimura curve $C$ inside $S$ parameterizing polarized abelian surfaces with action by $\CO_B$. \end{remark}

 In the rest of this paper, we assume that $H^1(S)=0$.
-Then we can write
+Then, we can write

 More generally, for any cycle $e\in \Ch^1(C)$ of degree $1$, and define